 The nature and often the scale of cultural festivals and entertainment events may mean that they will be best delivered at an open-air location.
 In Sandwell, such sites are likely to include (but are not limited to) key outdoor venues such as Sandwell Valley.
 Suitable locations for outdoor events will have appropriate levels of infrastructure, car parking and accessibility to local travel networks and use of them for events and activities should be in accordance with the other policies of this plan and wider legislation and guidance.

 Public venues used for entertainments and leisure purposes will also produce waste, especially relating to food and its packaging.
 Entertainment and environmental considerations are not always compatible, with a significant amount of waste being generated by festivals and large events.
-Consideration will be given to requiring the developers, operators and organisers of large-scale public events on open spaces Sandwell to design in systems to manage waste and litter at outdoor sites, should such systems not already be in place.
+Consideration will be given to requiring the developers, operators and organisers of large-scale public events on open spaces in Sandwell to design in systems to manage waste and litter at outdoor sites, should such systems not already be in place.

 All locations that will generate crowds in public places should consider the need for appropriate security measures when buildings and spaces are designed.
 The NPPF requires planning policies and decisions to promote public safety and consider wider security and defence requirements by addressing potential threats and hazards, especially in locations where large numbers of people are expected to congregate.
 This will be achieved by using up-to-date information available from the police and other agencies about the nature of potential threats and their implications.